Our fellows

 Focus: Retirement Security

-Dr. Joshua Pearson is the Graduate Program Director and Assistant Professor for the Healthcare Leadership and Administration department at Winona State University in Winona, Minnesota.
-He earned his doctorate degree from A.T.
+Dr. Joshua Pearson is the Program Director for the graduate Healthcare Leadership program at Winona State University (Winona, MN).
+Dr. Pearson has worked with The Harkin Institute as a Senior Research Fellow since 2023, supporting research publications focused on State Health Insurance Programs, Medicare enrollment, and trends/challenges for Medicare and Medicare Advantage.
+In addition to his experience in higher education, he also worked as a consultant and leader for Federally Qualified Health Centers (FQHCs).
+Dr. Pearson earned his doctorate degree from A.T.
 Still University and maintains certifications in healthcare quality and finance.
-Dr. Pearson has previously worked as a consultant and leader for Federally Qualified Health Centers (FQHCs) and his research interests include health policy issues related to health insurance coverage (with an emphasis on Medicare and Medicaid) and safety net providers.
+His research interests include health policy issues related to health insurance coverage (with an emphasis on public insurance programs), rural healthcare workforce programs, and safety net providers.

 Fellowship details